proffapt/own-youtube/README.md

 </summary>

 - **Remove Ads** : Play Ads at 5x and auto-skip
-- **Auto continue** : Remove the popup appearing after a while when listening without interrecting with the site
+- **Auto continue** : Remove the popup appearing after a while when listening without interracting with the site
 - **Center Content** : Remove the left and right panes, and center the video player
 - **Disable AuFeatureslay**
 - **Redirect Shorts** : Play shorts in the normal video player